Trump Has Weaponized Masculinity As President. Here's Why It Matters

 In multiple major economic addresses and State of the Union speeches, Trump has highlighted professions like manufacturing, mining and construction, but virtually ignored other working-class, "pink-collar" workers in female-dominated, care-oriented jobs like nursing or health aides.
 And in his job-creation initiatives, Trump has also tended to focus on those blue-collar areas — particularly manufacturing.

-Indeed, he seems to relish the public appearances he gets to do while promoting these industries, as he dons hard-hats or sits behind the wheel of a semi.
+Indeed, he seems to relish the public appearances he gets to do while promoting these industries, as he dons hard hats or sits behind the wheel of a semi.

-It's true that manufacturing can provide stable, high-paying jobs, and that COVID-19 showed that U.S. supply chains need improvement.
+It's true that manufacturing can provide stable, high-paying jobs and that COVID-19 showed that U.S. supply chains need improvement.
 However, a relentless focus on manufacturing overstates that industry's importance in regaining American jobs, while obscuring the reality of America's growing working class of women — often, nonwhite women — in the service sector.

 Masculinity and political dysfunction

-Aggressive masculine politics can fuel political dysfunction, says Kristin Kobes du Mez, author of Jesus and John Wayne, a book about white evangelicals and masculinity.
+Aggressive masculine politics can fuel political dysfunction, says Kristin Kobes Du Mez, author of Jesus and John Wayne, a book about white evangelicals and masculinity.

 "Militancy is at the heart of [Trump's] identity, and militancy requires enemies, and so his enemies are both foreign and domestic," she said.

 Beyond picking fights with foreign leaders, Trump does so with domestic politicians and the news media.
-The clear idea that comes across, du Mez says, is that "compromise is a sign of weakness."
+The clear idea that comes across, Du Mez says, is that "compromise is a sign of weakness."

 "What we lose here is a sense of a larger common good," she said.
 "And this militant masculine identity really does drive our political polarization."